axiros/structlog_tutorial/README.md

 Structlog provides both:
 - The [BoundLogger][slbound] with its base class, invoking the configured processor chain [here][bbase_procs] - before calling the logger method with the result of the last processor.
 - And the [wrap_logger][wrap] function to get back such a bound logger (ignore the lazyproxy and the other variables except processors for now).

-> The bound logger in fact passes ANY

 [slbound]: http://www.structlog.org/en/stable/_modules/structlog/_generic.html#BoundLogger
 [bbase_procs]: http://www.structlog.org/en/stable/_modules/structlog/_base.html#BoundLoggerBase._proxy_to_logger